The best attractions, shopping, adult and family activities, food and drinks for a weekend in Birmingham.

 Birmingham is a diverse city.
-Being the city at the the crossroads of England, and with a long, proud history of welcoming outsiders in, it has a multitude of things to do and see.
+Being the city at the the crossroads of England, and with a long, proud history of welcoming outsiders in, it has a multitude of things to do and see in a weekend break.

 If you’re choosing a city break destination, Birmingham may well be your unassuming hero.
 Best known for its multi-cultural diversity, a buzzing nightlife, a playful arts and music scene – not to mention the 600 parks that surround the city and its iconic shopping centres.